koyalbhartia/RLTennis-Collaboration-Competition/Report.md

 1. Various other algotihms like TRPO, PILCO, PPO, A3C and D4PG can be tested.
 2. PPO can be tried and compared with A2C.
 3. Single actor critic netowork to train both the agents.
+4. Algorithms like Distributed Distributional Deterministic Policy Gradients can be used to compare performance.